“My life has been transformed. Yes, there are bad days but I’ve learned how to manage them when they arrive.”

 “We would also like to look at the possibility of launching the body reprogramming course that is run by University Plymouth Hospital NHS Trust, here in the north Kerrier area for people who have been recently diagnosed.”

-Esther said her hope is that in five years’ time there will be a countywide programme which is “keep people well, in work and leading an enriched life”.
+Esther said her hope is that in 5years’ time there will be a countywide programme which is “keeping people well, in work and leading an enriched life”.

 “Our aim for the health and care service across Cornwall and the Isles of Scilly for the future is to prevent illness and poor health this pilot is all about prevention.
 It’s about preventing people spending a life on medication, focussed on pain, fatigue and struggling day-to-day – surely that makes this programme so worthwhile.”